What is the Best 8-Port PoE Switch? (Top 5)

 This is a nice middle ground from the devices above.
 It doesn’t have the highest or lowest total power budget, but it’s somewhere in the middle and will be more than enough for most users.
 With that said, if you don’t want the NETGEAR name, I’d recommend that you purchase the AUMOX device listed above

-After looking at what is the best 8-port PoE switch, these are my personal favorites that I think most consumers will be happy with.
+After looking at he best 8-port PoE switches you can buy in various price points, these are my personal favorites that I think most consumers will be happy with.
 There are tons of different options in this category, but I tried to narrow it down to three choices that most users would be very happy with.

 I always suggest doing your own research, as you might find that an individual item is a much better fit for you, but this is a general baseline.